mmmorris1975/aws-runas/docs/metadata_credentials.md

 Two http endpoints are provided by aws-runas to mimic services exposed by AWS to retrieve credentials when running within the walls of AWS infrastructure.
 The EC2 metadata service is a stripped down version of the EC2 instance metadata service available on EC2 hosts.
-It exposes the interfaces necessary to retrieve credentials, but not the other endpoints exposing other EC2 instance information.
+It exposes the interfaces necessary to retrieve credentials, but not the other paths exposing other EC2 instance information.
 A service which is similar to the ECS credential service is also available in aws-runas to expose a service which vends AWS credentials to processes on the local system.
 For either service, instead of credentials for an EC2 instance profile (in the case of the EC2 metadata service), or ECS task roles (in the case of the ECS credential service), aws-runas will serve the assume role credentials of the provided profile.

 This will enable use cases where  it is cumbersome to setup the execution environment to use aws-runas in the traditional “wrapper” mode.
-A common scenario like this is developing and executing code in an IDE which needs to obtain credentials to interact with AWS services.
+A common scenario for this is developing and executing code in an IDE which needs to obtain credentials to interact with AWS services.

 ### EC2 Metadata Service